bruno-caldas/fluid_diode_tobs/README.md

 4. Octave to read the .m files;
 5. CPlex* for Integer optimization.

-*Unfortunately this one is proprietary to IBM, however there is an free student version available.
+*This dependency is proprietary to IBM, however there is an free student version available.

 ## How to use: